fluidjeel/traffic-light-2025/project_implementation.md

-Master Project Context: Nifty 200 Pullback Strategy (Version 3.2 - Corrected)
+Master Project Context: Nifty 200 Pullback Strategy (Version 3.3 - Consolidated)
 Objective: The following prompt provides a comprehensive, explicit, and highly contextualized overview of a Python-based algorithmic trading project.
 Your goal is to fully ingest this document and the specified files in the correct sequence to build a complete and accurate mental model of the project's architecture, data flow, and the precise logic of its trading strategies.
 Do not assume any prior knowledge; this document and the files it references are the single source of truth.

 Section 1: Context Setting - The Required Reading Sequence